Where the Bullets Fly: Production

 The Royal Air Force cooperated with the producers allowing several scenes to be filmed at RAF Biggin Hill.

 Different dialogue was substituted for the American release in which the opening parliamentary satire was reduced in length and the word "Biggles" is replaced by "Batman" when Seraph is talking of his excitement at visiting Secret Service headquarters.

 Originally, the studio announced the title of this film as The Third Best Secret Agent in the Whole Wide World.

+Reception

+The Monthly Film Bulletin wrote: "Vine's new adventure in this follow-up to Licensed to Kill is conceived largely in comedy terms, carried out with more zest than finesse and with rather too much of the fun failing to score.
+The fault, one suspects, rests less with the players than with the script, which is too content with the obvious and makes no bones about playing to the gallery (notably in the trio of guest appearances inserted just for the hell of it, with Sidney James, Wilfrid Brambell and Joe Baker).
+Michael Ripper and Tim Barrett make fetching villains, and the machine-gun blaze at the airfield will content most schoolboys; but the cursorily-treated Dawn Addams might just as well have stayed at home."

 Sequel

-A third film in the Charles Vine series, called Somebody's Stolen Our Russian Spy (also known as O.K.
+A third film in the Charles Vine series, called Somebody's Stolen Our Russian Spy (1976) (also known as O.K.
 Yevtushenko) was produced by James Ward, and written by Michael Pittock.
 The script was polished and directed by José Luis Madrid, who shot the whole film in Spain rather than United Kingdom where the previous instalments were made.
 Tom Adams reprised his role as Vine.